cjbassi/config/README.md

 * `peripherals`
     * files to configure the mouse and keyboard
 * `scripts`
-    * various scripts, although currenlty just a simple webserver
+    * various scripts, although currently just a simple webserver

 Any additions or suggestions are welcome!